barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 what they are doing.
 Which is to say, that every external update to the state must be visible to a user before his own actions will be considered.

-We can solve these two points by looking at solving the issue from the perspective of the two differnt types of actions.
+We can solve these two points by looking at solving the issue from the perspective of the two different types of actions.

 ## Same origin actions and the order!